Quill-ToDo/OLD-Rails-App/README.md

    - `$ git checkout [feature branch name]`
    - `$ git push origin [feature branch name]`
 9. To merge to main, on GitHub, click pull request button on code page and submit a pull request.
+   - Link the issue to the PR so that when the PR is closed, the issue is as well.
-10. Moniter the PR and make any changes necessary!
+11. Moniter the PR and make any changes necessary!
 Thank you for helping!! ✨

 ### To test your feature
 #### Install Selenium drivers for JS tests